Gigoo25/iw3_bot_warfare/bw-assets/wpedit.md

 - [The Editor](#The-Editor)

 ## Setting up the Waypoint Editor
 The Bot Warfare mod comes with the Waypoint Editor out of the box, so its just a matter of telling the mod you want to use it.
-Its a matter of setting the `bots_main_debug` DVAR to `1`.
+Its a matter of setting the `bots_waypoint_editor` DVAR to `1`.

 Start your server with the Bot Warfare mod.

-In the server console, type in `set bots_main_debug 1`.<br>
+In the server console, type in `set bots_waypoint_editor 1`.<br>
 ![Setting the dvar](/bw-assets/console.png)

 Now start a match with the map you want to edit with the `devmap <mapname>` command.<br>